jsalignon/cactus/docs/1_Intro/tutorial.md

 EOL
 ```

-We can export the nextflow version to make sure we use the correct:
+We can export the nextflow version to make sure we use a compatible version:
 ```bash
 export NXF_VER=22.10.8
 ```

 For reproducibility purposes, it is useful to specify a version of Cactus whenever running an analysis.
-We will use the latest version (v0.9.0) for this tutorial.
+We will use the latest available version (v0.9.0) for this tutorial:
 ```bash
 cactus_version=0.9.0
 ```